 Harbor Landing Food Pantry

 ASGHC has collaborated with Coastal Harvest and the Grays Harbor College Foundation to open the Harbor Landing Food Pantry, a food pantry available to both students and members of the community.

-Our mission is to reach students and community members who may be struggling to find their next meal by providing them with nutritious food to bring to their homes.
-We aim to lessen the food insecure population both on campus and in the surrounding community, so that students may be able to focus more on their studies and less on hunger.
+Our mission is to reach students and community members who struggle to find their next meal by providing them with nutritious food to bring to their homes.
+We aim to decrease the food insecurity for people both on campus and in the surrounding community so that students can focus more on their studies and less on hunger.

 How the Pantry Works

 Step 1: During your first visit, you'll be asked to fill out a short application with basic information such as zip code and family size.
 This information is reported back to our community partner, Coastal Harvest.
 There is no need to bring an ID (except a student ID for students) or proof of income or financial need.
-You will be provided a “membership card” which you will use on future visits to quickly check-in (and it’s contact free!).
+You will be provided with a “membership card” which you will use on future visits.